Krish1-2/Decentralized_fundRaising_blockchain/README.md

 ### Contact

-For any inquiries or support, please contact the project maintainer at [sanikam1543@gmail.com](mailto:sanikam1543@gmail.com).
+For any inquiries or support, please contact the project maintainer at [krish.mehta@spit.ac.in](mailto:krish.mehta@spit.ac.in).

 Thank you for using the Decentralized Patient Relief Platform!
 We hope this platform provides relief to patients in need.